1978

 Terry Williams (dr)

-Note: Soundboard recording was made.
-Let It Rock was aired in late 1978 through
+Note: The whole show was professionally recorded.
+Let It Rock was aired on

 - Don't Look Back (William Robinson/Ronald White) -new vocals on prepared